-When having regular stomach problems, you have to figure out what is causing you issues.
+When having regular stomach problems, you have to figure out what is causing the issues.
 When you know the cause, you can treat it.
 I will tell you about teas that can relieve your stomach aches and help you to establish a normal stomach functioning without pain.

 Licorice is used as a natural remedy for coughing and mucus excretion.
 It destroys infectious calls, stimulates the functioning of the salivary glands and strengthens the secretion of digestive juices.

 Drink tea from licorice after a meal, and thus stimulate digestion.
 It should also be effective in gastric diseases (inflammation, ulcers).

 For this purpose, take one teaspoon (or less) of the licorice powder and make a cup of tea.
 You can also regularly enjoy purified ghee with licorice (half a teaspoon every day).
 These two can also be used externally to treat surface wounds and injuries regarding Ayurveda medicine.